 If you want to get away from it all when traveling in Greece, head for the Peloponnesian Peninsula.
 Studded with antiquities, this land of ancient Olympia, Corinth, and Sparta offers plenty of fun in the eternal Greek sun, with pleasant fishing villages, sandy beaches, bathtub-warm water, and none of the tourist crowds that plague the much-scrambled-after Greek Isles.

-When I visited ancient Olympia recently to make a new TV show and update my guidebook, it was worth the four-hour drive from Athens.
-This sight should be a required pilgrimage for modern tourists.
+A visit to ancient Olympia is worth the four-hour drive from Athens, and should be a required pilgrimage for modern tourists.
 Olympia's once-majestic temple columns — toppled like a tower of checkers by an earthquake — are as evocative (with the help of the excellent museum) as anything from ancient times.

 A few hours away is the Mani Peninsula — the southern tip of mainland Greece (in fact, of the entire continent, east of Spain).
 It feels like the end of the road — stark and sparse.
 If Greece had a Tombstone and an OK Corral, this is where they'd be.
 Today's population is a tiny fraction of what it once was.
 Many were killed in the violent bickering that seems to be a local tradition.